 backtest, margin requirements can be found on

-maintenance margin is often higher than the initial margin.
+maintenance or end-of-day margin is often higher than the initial margin.

 Any asset you want to trade must be represented by a line in the asset list.
 Asset symbols (Symbol column) are converted to IB symbols in the following way:

 - Any symbol name containing a '/' slash at the 4th position (f.i.
 EUR/USD) is assumed a currency pair.
 Is is split in symbol (first three characters) and counter currency (last three characters), gets the asset type CASH and is routed to the IDEALPRO exchange.
 Currency pairs are displayed with a dot (f.i.
 EUR.USD) in the TWS, and the purchased amount is listed separately per currency in the TWS account window.